Hand therapy can and should be very occupation-based. Every week, we hear comments from patients that back that statement up:

 As part of an occupation-based plan of care, it is important for us to help our clients identify key occupations.
 A very popular one being Cooking!

 But, most hand therapists don’t have access to a kitchen in their clinic.
-To help improve the client’s return to daily activities and IADLs, here are 5 return-to-cooking activities, that don’t require a kitchen.
+To help improve the client’s return to daily activities and IADLs, here are 5 occupational therapy cooking activities for adults, that don’t require a kitchen.

-- Theraputty (Turning) Tools: Theraputty tools can be used to simulate many functional activities!
+- Theraputty (Turning) Tools: Theraputty tools can be used to simulate many functional activities (therapeutic cooking activities)!
 Including: opening a water bottle top or a tight jar lid.
 Try adding these ‘turning’ tools into your patient’s next session if they have grip strength limitations keeping them from the kitchen!

 Side Note: Be sure to explain what these tools are targeting.
 Helping your client to connect the dots between their theraputty exercises and finally making their favorite recipe again can improve their motivation and engagement in the task at hand.